Mental health isn't something you can see or measure. Yet, our mental health influences all aspects of our life: work, friends, and family members.

 When faced with problems, most people prefer to stay silent instead of asking for help or going to a counselor.
 And there are many reasons for such behavior.

 Some people think that nobody cares about their problems.
-Others become nervous when they hear the word "psychotherapy" by unconsciously linking the term "psycho" with mental hospitals.
 Some can't visit therapists because in-person therapy offices are located too far from their homes or workplaces.

 COVID-19 only adds fuel to the fire and causes extra reasons to get nervous.
 People are anxious about losing their jobs and getting infected in crowded places.

 The private tech entrepreneur, whose name we can't disclose due to a Non-Disclosure Agreement (NDA), saw an opportunity in this situation.
-He saw mental help services striving to keep up with the growing demand and realized there was a business opportunity and a good cause at the time, so he started his own company in this niche and hired our team to create Calmerry.
+He saw mental help services striving to keep up with the growing demand and realized there was a business opportunity and a good cause at the time, so he started his own company in this niche and hired our team to create Calmerry - online therapy platform.

 For the Calmerry project, the client had the following requirements: